contentcal-org/ccal-tech-test/front-end/README.md

 One of our clients has hundreds or thousands of great ideas.
 Printing such a long list of ideas has a very bad impact on Angular performance.
-Could you please take a look on `IdeasListingComponent` (`apps/idea-board/src/app/ideas/ideas-list/_components/ideas-listing`) and check if we can easly optimalise this component performance?
+Could you please take a look on `IdeasListingComponent` (`apps/idea-board/src/app/ideas/ideas-list/_components/ideas-listing`) and check if we can easily optimise this component performance?

 ### Challange 3: